mapmapteam/mapmapteam.github.io/README.md

 [Read the MapMap OSC reference](https://github.com/mapmapteam/mapmap/wiki/OSC)

 # Support or Contact

+To report a problem or suggest an enhancement please [open a new issue on GitHub](https://github.com/mapmapteam/mapmap/issues/new)

+Other ways to reach us:
 - [MapMap mailing list](https://listes.koumbit.net/cgi-bin/mailman/listinfo/mapmap-list-mapmap.info)
 - The #mapmap IRC channel on Freenode
 - Write to us at info at mapmap dot info